taraspos/gae-workshop/level2/README.md

 ## Update entrypoint for the `whoami` container

-Add more more labels for the `whoami` container start command in the `cloud-config.yaml`
+Add more more labels for the `whoami` container start command in `cloud-config.yaml`:

 ```sh
 --label traefik.frontend.entryPoints=http,https \